Covent Garden

 Connaught House, WC2B Connaught House is located on Aldwych (Aldwych)

-Covent Garden, WC2E Covent Garden, is the name of a district, but also the name of the central square which formerly hosted a fruit-and-vegetable market (Westminster)
+Covent Garden, WC2E Covent Garden, is the name of a district, but also the name of the central square which formerly hosted a fruit-and-vegetable market (Covent Garden)

 Coventry Street, W1D Coventry Street is a short street connecting Piccadilly Circus to Leicester Square.
 On the London Monopoly board, it was named after the politician Henry Coventry, secretary of state to Charles II (Leicester Square)

-Cowdray House, WC2A Cowdray House is a building on Portugal Street (Westminster)
+Cowdray House, WC2A Cowdray House is a building on Portugal Street (Aldwych)

 Cranbourn Street, WC2H Cranbourne Street was named after local landowner the Earl of Salisbury, Viscount Cranbourn (Cranbourne) after the town in Dorset.
-(Westminster)
+(Leicester Square)

 Dansey Place, W1D Dansey Place was formerly named George Yard, after a pub adjacent called the George and Dragon (Soho)